bsdimp/freebsd-git-docs/doc-cvt.md

 ```
 % git apply /tmp/docs.diff
 ```
 this will apply all your pending changes to the working tree.
-This doesn't commit the change, so you'll need to make this permanant:
+This doesn't commit the change, so you'll need to make this permanent:
 ```
 % git commit
 ```